Concerned about Zoom security? Here's how using a VPN can keep you more secure

 (Image credit: Shutterstock)

 Over the last few years, Zoom has gone from a useful video calling app to an absolute household name.
-User numbers have grown exponentially, as the Covid-19 lockdown inspired the public to find new and creative ways to enjoy human contact in digital form - so why would the best VPNs help?
+User numbers have grown exponentially, as the Covid-19 lockdown inspired the public to find new and creative ways to enjoy human contact in digital form—so why would the best VPNs help?

-WIth end-to-end encryption, the necessary keys to encrypt the conversation remain on your device and the people to whom you’re talking, so not even the provider offering the video call service could know what you’re saying.
+With end-to-end encryption, the necessary keys to encrypt the conversation remain on your device and the people to whom you're talking, so not even the provider offering the video call service could know what you're saying.

-In March 2020, Zoom also faced a huge backlash after sharing user information with Facebook in the iOS version of its app.
-(They later fixed this).
+In March 2020, Zoom faced backlash after sharing user information with Facebook in the iOS version of its app—they later fixed this issue.

-How VPNs can keep you safer online
+How VPNs keep you safer online

 While you can use a VPN for Netflix or accessing messenger services in countries with strict censorship laws, that only scratches the surface of their capabilities.
 The most important function of a VPN is to keep you and your data safe while you're online.